 Description

 Egan Chutes Provincial Park sits tucked away in Ontario's Haliburton Highlands, offering a genuine wilderness experience that feels worlds apart from the province's busier outdoor destinations.
-This relatively unknown park centers around the York River's dramatic passage through a series of rocky gorges, where the water has carved narrow channels that create the park's signature chutes—rushing cascades and waterfalls that provide both spectacular scenery and a constant soundtrack of moving water.
+This relatively unknown park centers around the York River's dramatic passage through a series of rocky gorges, where the water has carved narrow channels that create the park's signature chutes — rushing cascades and waterfalls that provide both spectacular scenery and a constant soundtrack of moving water.

 The park's terrain tells the story of ancient geological forces, with exposed Canadian Shield rock forming the backbone of the landscape.
 As you explore, you'll encounter everything from smooth granite slabs polished by centuries of water flow to rugged outcroppings that frame the chutes.
 The York River's journey through these formations creates a series of natural viewing points where you can watch the water tumble and pool before continuing its downstream course.

-Trail Experience
+Trail Overview

 Wildlife and Natural Features

-Photography and Scenic Opportunities
+Photography Opportunities

 Planning Your Visit